Skip to content

 Insulation removal is exactly what it sounds like: we vacuum the old, failed or fouled insulation out of your roof space so you can start clean.
 It’s the job you book when the existing batts are rodent-soiled, water-damaged, settled to nothing, or simply have to come out because the ceilings are being replaced.

-Either way, I’ll tell you which it is.
-The point of getting up in your roof first is so I can give you a straight answer and a fixed price, not talk you into a removal job you don’t need.
-Then, once it’s clear, we move on to fresh ceiling insulation done the right way.
+Either way I’ll tell you which one your roof is.
+The reason I ask for photos before I price the job is so you get a real answer and a fixed price rather than a removal you never needed.
+Once the old layer is sorted, we move on to fresh ceiling insulation done the right way.

-Old crumpled foil insulation sheets torn out and strewn across a dark roof cavity with loose debris, the kind of foil batts we remove and dispose of
+FOIL insulation (not fibreglass): old crumpled silver foil sheets torn out and strewn across a dark roof cavity with loose debris, the kind of foil we remove and dispose of

 The first question I answer